-The associates host an annual lecture in the Historical Library in the spring.
+The associates host an annual lecture in the spring.
 Past lecturers include Nobel Laureates, writers, professors, and Surgeons General who have spoken on a wide variety of topics relating to medicine.
 A gratis membership for Yale medical students continues through their years of residency.
 More information is available online at http://library.medicine.yale.edu/associates.